 Free-range organic eggs are a great source of protein and precious B-vitamins which contribute to healthy brain function.

 Salmon, mackerel, trout, sardines have long-chain Omega-3 fats which are important for brain function and the communication of serotonin and dopamine.
 Seafood is also a great source of zinc which is involved in almost every aspect of neural activity.
 Research suggests that it reduces anger and depression in young women.

 And finally, don’t forget to exercise.
 That ‘runner’s high’ you get from bursts of cardio does wonders for your mood and has been scientifically proven to improve your emotional health, energy and cognitive capabilities.

 At Pure Package, our mission is to help people become healthier and happier through a nutritionally balanced diet.
-If you’re looking to improve your mental health and boost your mood, consider our Brain Food Package which has been carefully designed with neuroscientist Patrick Holford.
-It will provide your nervous system with all the essential vitamins, minerals and fats it needs to function at its best.
+If you’re looking to improve your mental health and boost your mood, consider our meal programmes that have been carefully designed to give you all the essential vitamins, minerals and fats you need to function at your best.